Jonatan6/Pistol-Pong-DS/README.md

 2. Type `cd Pistol-Pong-DS`
 3. Type `make`

-*note that you need to have mingw installed if you want to compile on Windows*
+*Note that you need to have mingw installed if you want to compile on Windows*

 ## License